 Want to try using fresh coconut in this recipe?
 It will make this frosting even sweeter.
 See my tips for buying and storing fresh coconut here.

 Just look what is going to go into this cake!
 My mouth is watering already, thinking of how great it is going to taste.
-I used Bob’s Red Mill Organic Unbleached White Flour for this recipe.
+I used unbleached white flour for this recipe.